 I have mixed feelings about this bird.
 They are beautiful and I enjoy their presence, but they also a somewhat invasive species.
 They take over nest boxes, making things tough for species like the Eastern Bluebird.

 It’s hard to miss the American Goldfinch (Spinus tristis) when it comes to your yard.
 The male has striking bright yellow plumage, with a back cap atop his head.
-Females and juveniles are a subdued brownish color, and even the males lose his luster in the winter, molting into drab shades.
+Females and juveniles are a subdued brownish color, and even the males lose their luster in the winter, molting into drab shades.

 The American Goldfinch will come to your feeder for sunflower seeds and once they find it will be frequent visitors.
 If you really want to have some fun with this bird, plant some sunflowers and allow natural thistle to grow around your property.
 You’ll get to watch the Goldfinch do some harvesting in the late summer and autumn.

 The House Finch (Haemorhous mexicanus) is a migrant from the western United States.
 Males have a bright red patch on their heads and chest, where the female has brown and white streaking.
 They will be frequent visitors to your feeder.

 Be on the lookout for the Purple Finch (Haemorhous purpureus) as well.
 These two birds are tough to tell apart, and it will take some practice.
 You can start by checking distribution maps to see which bird you should expect in your area and when.